chris-relaxing/mapreduce-framework/README.md

 # mapreduce-framework

 This is a Python MapReduce Framwork that works on Hadoop (HDFS) and validates a large "big data" XML dataset.
 It is written for a specific product schema, but the underlying framework can be adpated to any XML schema.
-This framework works best with the paramiko-scp MapReduce automation script that I wrote: https://github.com/chris-relaxing/paramiko-scp<br><br>
+This framework works best with the paramiko-scp MapReduce automation script that I wrote:<br>
+https://github.com/chris-relaxing/paramiko-scp<br><br>